-JCDOT has informal formal and agreements with external agencies to provide mutual aid in times of need.
-There are written, formal agreements with Calhoun County Road Department that specifically address that the road agencies. with the permission of departmental directors, provide help as needed.
-Informal agreements exist with other nearby counties. and shared

-Jackson County Department of Transportation shared US ···· National Weather Service Grand Rapids Michigan's post.
-January 9 at 8:36am - 🚱 resources are also available through the department's participation with the County Road Association of Michigan (CRA).
+JCDOT has informal and formal agreements with external agencies to provide mutual aid in times of need.
+There are written, formal agreements with Calhoun County Road Department that specifically address that the road agencies, with the permission of departmental directors, provide help as needed.
+Informal agreements exist with other nearby counties, and shared resources are also available through the department's participation with the County Road Association of Michigan (CRA).
 CRA is a member-driving organization that works with the 83 road agencies within the state on matters of common interest.
 A list of available shared resources at each road commission is available through CRA.
 JCDOT and MDOT also have a formal contract agreement to help each other out in addressing matters of emergency management and natural disasters, as it relates to the transportation system.
 For example, MDOT may ask JCDOT to respond to a state matter because they are closer and can provide a more timely response.